Master’s Degree Options for Prospective Graduate Students

 Advanced Licensure – Master Teacher Associates (MTA).
 This program provides an extension of the candidate’s current teaching license.
 It lasts for thirteen months and includes coursework and fieldwork to foster the candidate’s development in content, pedagogy, and leadership.
 This program is offered at the elementary and secondary levels.
 See MTA Curriculum

 Non-Licensure – Master of Educational Studies (MES).
-This program is for students who are interested in education but choose not to seek a teaching license.
+This program is designed for students seeking the flexibility of developing knowledge, skills, and experiences across a diverse range of interests in the field of education.
 See MES Curriculum

 Certificate Program.
-A new Certificate program is available.
+A certificate program is available.
 The Curriculum, Instruction, and Assessment Certificate is appropriate for those with elementary, secondary, or higher education interest.
 See Certificate Template

 Applications to all graduate programs are due by January 15.
 For more information, see the our Graduate Program Admissions Information.